July 9 to 14, 2017

 $1095 twin bed in a shared double or triple room, shared bathroom

-$1595 Helm Cabin - private cabin with bathroom, queen bed, porch, ocean view (dbl occupancy)
+$1595 The Helm cabin, private cabin with full bathroom, queen bed, deck, ocean view (dbl occupancy; option for three available)

 If the program or your preferred housing option is sold out, please add your name to the wait list.
 There are usually a few cancellations, and the first people on the wait list are almost always able to enroll.
 You can also email firstname.lastname@example.org or call (843) 340-8673, for updates on the wait list status.